Aid groups struggle to improve dire conditions for Rohingya refugees

 She added: “While we haven’t seen an outbreak of waterborne disease, the risk is huge.
 The longer we delay the building of latrines and increased efforts toward sanitation, the greater the risk.”

-For “relatively decent sanitation” in the settlements, White wrote in the Lancet, it will be necessary to build 8,000 latrines and supply 2 million liters of water daily.
+For “relatively decent sanitation” in the settlements, Dr White wrote in the Lancet, it will be necessary to build 8,000 latrines and supply 2 million litres of water daily.

-To date, she said in her email, “MSF has built 200 latrines, 25 boreholes and a gravity water supply system while trucking an average of 100 cubic meters (about 26,000 gallons) of water daily to the settlements from the MSF inpatient health facility borehole.
+To date, she said in her email, “MSF has built 200 latrines, 25 boreholes and a gravity water supply system while trucking an average of 100 cubic metres of water daily to the settlements from the MSF inpatient health facility borehole.
 Although we still have a long way to go, the work on the ground has been incredible.”